Alfred Robin: First World War

-Returning to New Zealand in 1913, Robin resumed duties as Quarter-master General.
 Following the outbreak of the First World War, he played a key role in preparing the New Zealand Expeditionary Force (NZEF) for service overseas.
 An offer to serve overseas was rebuffed as the New Zealand Government felt he was better employed on the home front.
 While Godley commanded the NZEF in the Middle East and France, Robin took over his duties as Commandant of the New Zealand Military Forces.
 He worked to ensure that the NZEF were well maintained with reinforcements and supplies, and his work in this regard was recognised by Godley who recommended that Robin be appropriately rewarded.
 Promoted to brigadier general in 1915, the following year he was promoted to major general and appointed a Knight Commander of the Order of St Michael and St George.
 His service as commandant ended in late 1919.

 In recognition of his wartime service, Robin was appointed a Chevalier of the Légion d’honneur by the French President in March 1922.
 This French award is uncommon to New Zealanders with fewer than 100 awards made, and Robin was one of only 14 members of the New Zealand Military Forces to be decorated with the Legion of Honour during the war.

 Later life

 Robin served as the acting administrator of Western Samoa from 1920 to 1921, retiring from the military in January 1921.
 In his retirement he supported a number of charitable organisations including the Boy Scouts' Association and the St John Ambulance Brigade; shortly before his death he was made a Knight of Grace of the Order of St John.
 A memorial shield named for Robin is awarded each year to the winning cadet team at the annual New Zealand St John Youth competition.
 He was president of First New Zealand Mounted Rifles' Association and was also involved with the South African War Veterans' Association of New Zealand.

-He died in Wellington in June 1935.
+He died at the age of 74 in Wellington in June 1935.
 Having never married, he had no children.
 He declined a military funeral and is buried in Wellington's Karori Cemetery.